-Payment in Lieu of Taxes (PILT) for this proposed addition to the Savanna State Forest would be initially calculated from the sale price of the property and then re-calculated every 6 years thereafter.
-In 2017, the Aitkin County annual tax revenue is approximately \$1,666.
-Using the property's appraisal, the estimated PILT payments on the 160+/- acres would be approximately \$1,666 per year.
-State ownership of this property would be revenue neutral for the County.
+Payment in Lieu of Taxes (PILT) for this proposed addition to the Savanna State Forest would be initially calculated from the sale price of the property and then re-calculated periodically.
+Aitkin County annual tax revenue from this property is approximately \$4,350.
+Using the property's estimated appraised value, the estimated PILT payments on the 440+/- acres would be approximately \$4,450 per year.
+State ownership of this property would be revenue positive for the County.